RoverWire/ruby-exercises/README.md

-# ruby-exercises
+# Ruby Exercises

-Ruby exercises for practice
+Ruby exercises and solutions from some challenges.